Israel, Hamas escalate heavy fighting with no end in sight - WTMJ

 Netanyahu said Israel had attacked hundreds of targets.
 The fiercest attack was a set of airstrikes that brought down an entire 12-story building.
 The building housed important Hamas offices, as well as a gym and some start-up businesses.
 Israel fired a series of warning shots before demolishing the building, allowing people to flee and there were no casualties.

 Israeli aircraft heavily damaged another Gaza City building early Wednesday.
 The nine-story structure housed residential apartments, medical companies and a dental clinic.
 A drone fired five warning rockets before the bombing.
-Israel said Hamas had intelligence offices and the group’s command responsible for planning attacks on Israeli targets in the occupied West Bank.
+Israel said the building housed Hamas intelligence offices and the group’s command responsible for planning attacks on Israeli targets in the occupied West Bank.

 Fighter jets struck the building again after journalists and rescuers had gathered around.
 There was no immediate word on casualties.
 The high-rise stood 200 meters (650 feet) away from the Associated Press bureau in Gaza City, and smoke and debris reached the office.